martynas-b/webglworld/README.md

 # webglworld
-Dynamic webGL terrain of the any place of the world
+Dynamic WebGL terrain of the any place of the world